lexDAO/Kali/README.md

 `QUORUM`: adjust voting quorum requirement, that is, the % of membership tokens that must vote for proposals to pass.

-`SUPERMAJORITY`: adjust super-majority requirement, that is, the % of approvals required for proposals to pass.
+`SUPERMAJORITY`: adjust super-majority requirement, that is, the % of member approvals required for proposals to pass.

 `PAUSE`: toggle member token transferability.

-`EXTENSION`: toggle approval for external calls via `extensionCall()`.
+`EXTENSION`: toggle approval for certain contract external calls via `extensionCall()`.

-`DOCS`: update docs stored in smart contract that provides underlying context for membership and proposals.
+`DOCS`: update `docs` string stored in smart contract that provides underlying context for membership and proposals.

 ## Voting Types

-`VoteType` is assigned to `ProposalType` upon Kali creation and provides threshold vote settings for proposals to pass.
+`VoteType` is assigned to `ProposalType` upon Kali creation and determines threshold vote settings for proposals to pass.

 ![image](https://user-images.githubusercontent.com/92001561/143660105-a9c80c7a-33fb-49ff-ad34-323788a7a3be.png)